yannisEF/Reinforcement-learning-visualization/README.md

-# P_androide
+# Reinforcement learning visualization tool

-Link to a video presentation of the project (French) : https://youtu.be/13yTPtvH4wY
+Link to a video presentation of the project (French, english version underway) : https://youtu.be/13yTPtvH4wY

+The tools were developped as part of a first year research project at the MSc of Computer Science at Sorbonne University in Paris.
+They aim to visualize a RL agent's gradient descent through the sampling of random directions casted around its position in the learning space.

+In order to quickly visualize the tools' output, you can run: python savedVignette.py --directory SavedVignette --filename example_pendulum_5000_steps_large --darkBg True --rotate False

+The following readme quickly runs down the functionnalities of the tools, the instructions of which are coded in example.sh and example_large.sh (takes about an hour to compute).

 ## How to run Vignette step by step

 You will find here a tutorial on how to operate the Vignette tool.